By Sara Shahriari | It was a Friday morning, and I was sitting in a mineshaft in Bolivia with 20 miners and a bag of llama entrails at my feet.

 After tin prices collapsed in the 1980s, the Bolivian government pulled its mining operations from Potosí.
 But many of the miners formed cooperatives, got government concessions, and continued working.
 Today they work without much oversight—or safety equipment—moving like ants in and out of the mountain, day and night.

 Standing in front of the house all you can see is the mountain.
 It dominates everything.
-Marta’s husband is a miner, and like many miners he drinks too much of the clear alcohol sold for a dollar a liter in Calvario’s shops.
+Patricia’s husband is a miner, and like many miners he drinks too much of the clear alcohol sold for a dollar a liter in Calvario’s shops.
 Drunk, he left the family two weeks before I met them.
-Marta is sure he’ll be back, but while he’s gone she spins llama wool, sews, and washes clothes to get by.
+Patricia is sure he’ll be back, but while he’s gone she spins llama wool, sews, and washes clothes to get by.
 But that brings in much less than the $150 a month her husband can make from the mine.

 I’ve been in houses like this before, in other parts of the world, but this one felt different.
-Marta is 28 and can scarcely read.
+Patricia is 28 and can scarcely read.
 Her husband is an alcoholic who has worked the mines for years, which means sooner or later he’ll die of lung disease.
 Maybe it was the cold, maybe it was the shadow of the mountain over everything, but this house felt worse than all the others.
 It felt like a hole they’d never get out of.

 To really write about the mines, I knew I had to go more than a few hundred meters into them.
 Enter Reynaldo Ramírez, a miner who learned English by talking with the steadily increasing flow of visitors to Potosí’s mines.
 The 29-year-old now works as a tour guide.
 His agency guides up to 50 tourists a day through the Candelaria mine.